 Here are some of the reasons why you may need a land survey:

-- Neighborly disputes: Land surveys can be used to resolve boundary issues with neighbors.
+- Resolving neighborly disputes: Land surveys can be used to resolve boundary issues with neighbors.
 This is a great way to practice good neighbor etiquette.

-- Real estate: You’ll want to know exactly what’s included if you plan to sell or buy a piece of land.
+- Buying or selling real estate: You’ll want to know exactly what’s included if you plan to sell or buy a piece of land.

-- Install utilities: You will need to know boundary lines to put utilities within fencing.
+- Installing utilities: You will need to know boundary lines to put utilities within fencing.
 You will also need a land survey if you’re putting in a new septic system.

-- Divvy it up: A land survey is necessary if you plan to create smaller lots of land out of the larger parcel.
+- Divvying up the land: A land survey is necessary if you plan to create smaller lots of land out of the larger parcel.

-- Updates: You have an outdated land survey and need a refreshed one.
+- Updating a survey: You have an outdated land survey and need a refreshed one.

-- Mortgage requirements: When applying for a mortgage, you may be required to hire a land surveyor to conduct a land survey on the property.
+- Fulfilling mortgage requirements: When applying for a mortgage, you may be required to hire a land surveyor to conduct a land survey on the property.
 This will depend on the type of mortgage you’re applying for and if your mortgage lender legally requires it.

 1. Boundary Survey

 This type of land survey is used to locate the corners and property boundary lines of a parcel of land.
 A boundary survey will use both recorded deeds and physical markers to define the boundary lines on a piece of land.